- Best Practices

 Only use initial caps when preceding a name:

-Barack Obama is the president of the United States.
+David Wain Coon is the superintendent/president of the United States.

 Only use full title and full name on first reference.
 Subsequently, use only the last name:

-Superintendent/President David Wain Coon, Ed.D., said College of Marin offers great opportunity.
+Superintendent/President David Wain Coon, Ed.D., said College of Marin offers great opportunities.

 “We are the community’s college,” said Coon.

 Do not abbreviate or capitalize:

 John Jones has a doctorate in psychology.

 However, abbreviations A.A., A.S., B.S., B.A., M.A., LL.D. and Ph.D. may be used when many individuals by degree must be listed.
 Use these abbreviations only after a full name.